-- If XProtect Essential is used on a server running Windows XP or Windows Server 2003, make a copy of the folder C:\Documents and Settings\All Users\Application Data\Milestone\Milestone Surveillance and all of its content. - If XProtect Essential is used on a server running any other supported operating system, make a copy of the folder C:\Program Data\Milestone\Milestone Surveillance and all of its content. - Open the folder C:\Program Files\Milestone\Milestone Surveillance\devices, and verify if the file devices.ini exists.
+1. If XProtect Go is used on a server running Windows XP or Windows Server 2003, make a copy of the folder C:\Documents and Settings\All Users\Application Data\Milestone\Milestone Surveillance and all of its content.

+If XProtect Go is used on a server running any other supported operating system, make a copy of the folder C:\Program Data\Milestone\Milestone Surveillance and all of its content.

+- Open the folder C:\Program Files\Milestone\Milestone Surveillance\devices, and verify if the file devices.ini exists.
 If the file exists, make a copy of it.
-The file will exist if you have configured video properties (see "General" on page 83) for certain types of cameras; for such cameras, changes to the properties are stored in the file rather than on the camera itself. - 3.
-Store the copies away from the XProtect Essential server, so that they will not be affected if the server is damaged, stolen or otherwise affected.
+The file will exist if you have configured video properties (see "General" on page 88) for certain types of cameras; for such cameras, changes to the properties are stored in the file rather than on the camera itself. - 3.
+Store the copies away from the XProtect Go server, so that they will not be affected if the server is damaged, stolen or otherwise affected.

-Remember that a backup is a snapshot of your XProtect Essential system configuration at the time of backing up.
+Remember that a backup is a snapshot of your XProtect Go system configuration at the time of backing up.
 If you later change your configuration, your backup will not reflect the most recent changes.
 Therefore, back up your system configuration regularly.

-Tip: When you back up your configuration as described, the backup will include restore points (see "Restore system configuration from a restore point" on page 147).
+Tip: When you back up your configuration as described, the backup will include restore points.
 This allows you to not only restore the backed-up configuration, but also to revert to an earlier point in that configuration if required.